-To invoke Dired, type C-x d (dired
+To invoke Dired, type C-x d (dired).
+This reads a

 directory’s name using the minibuffer, and opens a Dired buffer